andersblehr/andersblehr.github.io/_posts/2018-01-13-like-junkie.markdown

 > Don't leave us, we likes you, come back to our [precious](https://youtu.be/Iz-8CSa9xj8) community!

 So I closed that incognito tab and locked down the app's permissions, even blocking notifications.
 It was liberating.
-Not the momentous, giant burden off my shoulders type of liberating – more like a marked, lasting sense of relief.
+Not the momentuous, giant burden off my shoulders type of liberating – more like a marked, lasting sense of relief.
 (Yes.
 My name is Anders, and I am a [like junkie](https://blogs.tribune.com.pk/story/12410/confessions-of-a-facebook-like-junkie/).)

 I went weeks without logging in.
 The app icon on my phone felt like a relic of the past.
 And then I wrote [that first post](https://andersblehr.github.io/2018/01/11/just-this.html) – and duly shared it.
 On Facebook.

 I got a few likes.
 But the number of times I logged in to check for likes, was higher.
 So this morning I deleted the link from my profile.
 I'm back on the wagon and it's been 36 hours since my last share.

 Think I'll try Twitter for this one.

+(Ironically, just this morning I came across an article from _The Atlantic_, headlined [Facebook finally blinks](https://www.theatlantic.com/technology/archive/2018/01/facebook/550376/), in – of all places – my Facebook feed.
+There may be hope after all.)